Why Is Urban Agriculture Important? Discover the Benefits

 What is urban agriculture?

-How does urban agriculture advantage the environment?
+How does urban agriculture benefit the environment?

 It helps reduce the urban warm island impact, improves biodiversity, and improves air quality by creating green spaces and retaining poisons.